jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 ---

-Just a collection of notes for setting up a clean image on the Raspberry Pi.
+A collection of notes for setting up a clean image of [XBian](http://www.xbian.org) (1.0 Alpha 4) on the Raspberry Pi.

-Notes are current for [XBian](http://www.xbian.org) 1.0 Alpha 3.
+<!-- more -->

+Jump to ["First login tasks"](#first-login-tasks) if you already have a terminal session on the Pi.

 [^Todo]: Install fsck.ntfs (used to fix unclean unmount)

-<!-- more -->

 ## Basic Pi Tips